hongyusu/hongyusu.github.io/_posts/2015-10-16-spark-in-amazon-ec2.md

   export AWS_ACCESS_KEY_ID=AKIAJM23WTPOCUOHQ2XA
   {% endhighlight %}

-- Launch an EC2 Spark cluster with the following command.
-This might take a few minutes.
-After lots of log information, you will be notified that the cluster is successfully initialized and running.
-You can also get the HTTP address of the web monitor of the cluster.
-Pay attention that `EC2_1` is the name of your cluster and `--identity-file` is the paired key file which is just downloaded.
+- Launch an EC2 Spark cluster with the following command which will initialize a cluster with 10 slaves and 1 master.
+- The command will take a few minutes.
+After many log messages, you will find out that the cluster is successfully initialized and running.

   {% highlight Bash linenos %}
-  ./spark-ec2 --key-pair=SparkEC2Key --identity-file=SparkEC2Key.pem --region=eu-west-1 launch EC2_1
+  ./spark-ec2 --key-pair=SparkEC2Key --identity-file=SparkEC2Key.pem --region=eu-west-1 --worker-instances=10 launch EC2_1
   {% endhighlight%}

+- You can also get the HTTP address of the web monitor of the cluster.
+Pay attention that `EC2_1` is the name of your cluster and `--identity-file` is the paired key file which is just downloaded.

 - Open a browser, go to the web monitor via the following HTTP address, and check the status of the EC2 cluster.
 Again, in my case the address is `http://ec2-54-186-122-87.us-west-2.compute.amazonaws.com:8080`.
+From this browser of the master node, you will see e.g., how many slaves have been created.

 - Login to the created cluster with the following command.
 After login, you will see that Spark is preinstalled in your directory.